Skip to navigation Skip to content

 Claiming FTB while overseas

-Claiming PPL or DAP while overseas
+Claiming PPL while overseas

-• customer has been absent for more than 56 weeks (short returns to Australia do not affect the original date of departure)
+• has been absent for more than 56 weeks (short returns to Australia do not affect the original date of departure)

 Stillborn Baby Payment (SBP)